Whitetail-CR/CoTEC/README.md

 ## Built With

-For the development of this project we use the following resources
+For the development of this project we use the following technologies

 <table style="border:1px solid black;margin-left:auto;margin-right:auto;">
   <tr>